Mihirz/national-security-hackathon/README.md

 # Project ARGUS

-**A high-altitude, solar-powered glider that detects and tracks hypersonic cruise missiles — and a fleet of them, cheap enough to blanket a theater.**
+**A high-altitude, solar-powered glider that detects and tracks hypersonic cruise missiles**

 Hypersonic cruise missiles (HCMs) fly low, fast (~Mach 5), and maneuver to slip under and around ground radar.
 ARGUS answers that with persistence and altitude